Professor of Law

 Honors and Affiliations

-Sichelman was awarded Thorsnes Prize for Outstanding Legal Scholarship at the University of San Diego in 2016, and was named a University Professor in 2015 and a Herzog Endowed Scholar in 2012.
+Professor Sichelman was awarded Thorsnes Prize for Outstanding Legal Scholarship at the University of San Diego in 2016, and was named a University Professor in 2015 and a Herzog Endowed Scholar in 2012.
 He is also a winner of the 2011 Stanford-Samsung Essay Contest on Patent Damages.
-Sichelman is licensed to practice law in the State of California and is a member of the American Bar Association, California Bar Association, Federal Circuit Bar Association, American Law & Economics Association, Society for Empirical Legal Studies, and the Patent & Trademark Office Society.
+Professor Sichelman is a licensed attorney and member of the State Bar of California.